anmi404/FlightSurety/README.md

 - Trigger contract to request flight status update

 #### Oracle Server Application
 A server app has been created for simulating oracle behavior.
-Server can be launched with “npm run server”
+The server can be launched with “npm run server”

 #### Operational status control is implemented in contracts
-Students has implemented operational status control.
+The operational status control has been implemented.

 #### Fail Fast Contract
 Contract functions “fail fast” by having a majority of “require()” calls at the beginning of function body